Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Drive the Scenic Mesa Top Loop Road in Mesa Verde

 The Mesa Top Loop Road is a 6-mile scenic drive that forms a loop through the central portion of Mesa Verde National Park.
 We travelled the winding road while listening to the Auto Tour – 700 years of Mesa Verde History.
-The audio tour provides insightful information to twelve archeological sites along the road.
-The Mesa Top loop road takes you by multiple pithouses, scenic overlooks, the Square Tower House overlook, and the Sun Temple.
+The audio tour provides insightful information about twelve archeological sites along the road.
+The Mesa Top loop road takes you past multiple pithouses, scenic overlooks, the Square Tower House overlook, and the Sun Temple.
 There are good signs, information markers, and restrooms along the way.
 You could spend a few hours seeing these remarkable structures.
 Archeologists have unearthed kivas and other structures that date back to A.D.
 900 to about A.D.
 130.

 Pit House, archaeological site with circular stone structure and protective railing Mesa Verde National Park.